black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 35
 Your idToText function currently returns an input element.
 Update it to return the value of that input element.

+# Step 36
+You need to be able to match cell ranges in a formula.
+Cell ranges can look like A1:B12 or A3:A25.
+You can use a regular expression to match these patterns.

+Start by declaring a rangeRegex variable and assign it a regular expression that matches A through J (the range of columns in your spreadsheet).
+Use a capture group with a character class to achieve this.